-One of the best meats you could ever smoke is definitely ribs; now that’s what I call the perfect barbeque.
-The Great British Chefs say that cooking ribs on a barbeque are the perfect way to get that unique depth and rich, delicious smoky flavor and aroma.
+One of the best meats you could ever smoke is ribs; now that’s what I call the perfect barbeque.
+The Great British Chefs say that cooking ribs on a barbeque charcoal grill is the perfect way to get that unique depth and rich, delicious smoky flavor and aroma.

 Most chefs recommend using the 3-2-1 method when cooking ribs; this is where you will infuse, then steam, and then glaze them for a few hours until they are perfectly cooked and tender .